ekamwalia/exercise-tracker/README.md

 ### Exercise Tracker

-An exercise tracker API that usese MongoDB(mLab) to register users and keep track of their exercise regime.
+An exercise tracker API that uses MongoDB(mLab) to register users and keep track of their exercise regime.
 Developed as a part of freecodecamp's [API and Microservice Projects](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/exercise-tracker).
 This API is not fit for practical use.

 The API uses MongoDB on mLab cloud to store user and their exercise logs.
 Some features are :
 - Register a user